reimagined/resolve/docs/tutorial.md

 This lesson will teach you how to implement a basic write side for your reSolve application.
 An application's [write side](resolve-app-structure.md#write-and-read-sides) is responsible for handling commands, performing input validation and emitting **events** based on valid commands.
 The emitted events are then saved to the **event store**.

 In CQRS and Event Sourcing paradigms, commands are handled by Domain Objects, which are grouped into aggregates.
 ReSolve implements aggregates as static objects containing sets of functions.
-These functions can of one of the following two kinds:
+These functions can be of one of the following two kinds:

 - **[Command Handlers](write-side.md#aggregate-command-handlers)** - Handle commands and emit events in response.
 - **[Projections](write-side.md#aggregate-projection-function)** - Build aggregate state from events so this state can be observed on the write side, for example to perform input validation.